-What is a CNA Salary Compared to a Caregiver’s Wages?
+What is a Certified Nursing Assistant’s Salary Compared to a Caregiver’s Salary?

 Promise Nyong had two graduations to look forward to—his high school’s, and his certified nurse aide program (CNA) with Southern Careers Institute’s San Antonio South campus.
-The five-week long program is designed to give students the hands-on-training they need in basic nursing and health and social service needs as well as CPR.
-These are essential skills one needs to excel in at-home caregiving with a CNA salary.
+The five-week long program is designed to give students the hands-on-training they need in basic nursing, safety, infection control, body mechanics as well as health and social service needs.
+Graduates of the CNA program are eligible for their CPR and CNA certifications and qualified for careers in nursing homes, extended care facilities, in home health and hospitals.

 How much more is a CNA Salary than the Wages of a Non-Certified Caregiver?